-Understanding your wind deductible on your homeowners policy.
+Understanding your wind deductible on your homeowners insurance policy

-There is no standard deductible on a homeowners insurance policy in Louisiana for wind damage.
+There is no standard deductible on a New Orleans homeowners insurance policy in Louisiana for wind damage.

 Some companies offer a wind deductible.